acsbendi/Build-SFML-For-Android-On-Linux/README.md

 ## Path to the downloaded SFML repository

-The script will download SFML, to ~/SFML.
+The script will download SFML to ~/SFML.
 For example, if your username is foo, you will be able to find the downloaded SFML repository at /home/foo/SFML.

 ## Created scripts